This page has been archived on the Web.

 - Providing the Commissioner with advice, when appropriate, regarding the Five-Year Review of the Public Servants Disclosure Protection Act

 At the June 15, 2011 AEC meeting, the Committee was presented with the results of an assessment carried out by an independent consultant, on PSIC’s internal controls.
 The Committee noted that this review was carried out in cooperation with PSIC’s financial services provider, the Canadian Human Rights Commission (CHRC) and that CHRC staff are providing leadership and high-quality professional services in the support of PSIC’s financial systems and operations.
 The Committee was satisfied that management exercised appropriate due diligence and that action plans were in place for improvement where required.
+During discussion of the proposed three-year internal audit plan at the December 18, 2012 AEC meeting, the Committee determined that this was an area of low risk.
+The Committee was further assured by the results of the OAG audit of the 2012-2013 PSIC financial statements, which were reviewed at the June 18, 2013 AEC meeting.
+The Committee noted that the OAG provided an unqualified audit opinion and as well, the OAG congratulated PSIC and CHRC staff on their work and their collaboration during the audit.

 The Committee acknowledges that as a small and relatively new organization, PSIC is still developing the optimal approach to organization and implementation of its audit and evaluation functions.
 The Committee noted that: